Hidden Gems of London That Most Tourists Miss (+ Map of Unique Spots)

 TIP: This area is well-known as Jack the Ripper territory.
 A unique way to explore the dark side of London is by taking a Jack the Ripper interactive tour with a local guide.
 Walk in the footsteps of Jack the Ripper and inspect the murder sites (and try to solve the unsolved murders on this immersive experience).
 See The Old Bailey, where the Elephant Man lived and where Braveheart was tortured, and hear stories that will show you a very different side of London, one that most tourists never see or hear of…

 If you rather explore this quirky part of London in daylight and with more colors, check out this highly-rated street art tour.
-It ends at the Spitalfields Market where you’ll find plenty of great food options.
+Afterward, visit the Spitalfields Market, where you’ll find plenty of great food options.

 This quirky neighborhood in London was chosen as one of the best hidden gems by Alex from My Life Long Holiday.
 You can read more about Spitalfields and Brick Lane on her blog.